This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Depending on the backend service configuration, the protocol used by each GFE to connect to your backends can be HTTP, HTTPS, or HTTP/2.
 For HTTP or HTTPS connections, the HTTP version used is HTTP 1.1.

 HTTP keepalive is enabled by default, as specified in the HTTP 1.1 specification.
 HTTP keepalives attempt to efficiently use the same TCP session; however, there's no guarantee.
-The GFE uses a keepalive timeout of 600 seconds, and you cannot configure this.
-You can, however, configure the request/response timeout by setting the backend service timeout.
+The GFE uses a client HTTP keepalive timeout of 610 seconds and a default backend keepalive timeout value of 600 seconds.
+You can update the client HTTP keepalive timeout but the backend keepalive timeout value is fixed.
+You can configure the request/response timeout by setting the backend service timeout.
 Though closely related, an HTTP keepalive and a TCP idle timeout are not the same thing.
 For more information, see timeouts and retries.

 To ensure that traffic is load balanced evenly, the load balancer might cleanly